ids/cluster-builder/xtras/wsl/README.md

 ===============

 * Install the default ansible via apt-get
+* Install kubectl with apt-get
+* Install docker-ce on Windows WSL
 * Ensure to start the Bash shell with "Run as Administrator"
 * Install Packer for Windows
 * Install VMware Workstation